27 Fun Growth Mindset Activities for Kids & Adults

 Have everyone in the group (or family) write a mistake on a piece of paper.
 Now, crumple up the paper and put it in a drawer.
 After a day or two, get those papers out and review them.

 Discuss how it felt when you wrote down your mistake, versus how it felt later.
-Then, talk about how you can learn from the mistakes on paper.
+Then, talk about how you can learn from the mistakes.

 More Growth Mindset Activities for Adults

-While the ideas above work for any age, these growth mindset activities are particularly powerful for adults.
+While the ideas above work for any age, these growth mindset activities are powerful for adults.

 21. Do a 30-Day Challenge